-CASA (Court Appointed Special Advocates) of Northeast TN’s mission is to advocate for the best interest of abused and neglected children in the juvenile court.
+At CASA (Court Appointed Special Advocates) of Northeast Tennessee, our mission is to advocate for the best interest of abused and neglected children in the juvenile court system.
 We believe that every child is entitled to a safe and stable home.
 Trained volunteers are the child’s voice to ensure that their needs are identified and addressed.

 - To provide the number of dedicated and capable volunteer advocates necessary to respond to all the cases within the supported juvenile courts in which CASA involvement is requested and needed.